mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ![](/assets/img/posts/methods-to-backdoor-an-aws-account/case-06-02-SSM-RunCommand-Output.png)
 _Output of our previous commands_

 > Here we have used `id;hostname` commands to just print the user details and host name of our target EC2 instance.
-In an actual scenario, an adversary would use a command that could download a malicious file to this instance and run it, add a cron job to send a reverse shell to the attacker periodically, or simply send the Attached roles Keys to the attacker-controlled server.
+In an actual scenario, an adversary would use a command that could download a malicious file to this instance and run it, add a cron job to send a reverse shell to them periodically, or simply send the attached role's Keys to the their server.
 {: .prompt-tip}

 ## Wrapping Up
 In this blog post, we talked about a few methods that an adversary can use to create backdoors in an AWS account.
 There are multiple other ways to create backdoors to achieve persistence (Lambda functions can be used as well).
-It all depends upon the level of access and your **imagination**.
+It all depends upon the level of access and our **imagination**.

 Well, that's it for now, see you in the next post folks!